BoumedineRayan/ProjectL1pythonGrp7/README.md

 **Part 3: Making of a menu for the user to use**

 Menu options:
--Type 1 to see our functions and then:
+- Type 1 to see our functions and then:
     - Extract President's First Name (`Type 1`)
     - List of President's Last Names (`Type 2`)
     - Clean and remove punctuation from speeches (`Type 3`)